OVERCOMING THE SAINTS

 Let us proceed to examine some further comments by Daniel concerning the second half of the seventieth week.
 The latter part of the seventieth week is, as we have stated, the time of the great tribulation, the hour of temptation, and the overcoming of the saints.

-And such as do wickedly against the covenant shall he corrupt by flatteries: but the people that do know their God shall be strong, and do exploits.
+“Those who do wickedly against the covenant he shall corrupt with flattery; but the people who know their God shall be strong, and carry out great exploits.
 (Daniel 11:32)

 Antichrist will deceive people by flattery.
 This work of deception is taking place today as pastors and teachers are flattering and coddling the believers.
 Any individual who speaks of the role of suffering in the Christian redemption is not received by many Christian churches.